QuantFILab/Divfolio/README.md

 ### By runing the code on Github via RStudio

+This option is suited for R users who already have R and RStudio on the local machine.
+How fast the calcualtion process depended on your local machine speed.
+You can run Divfolio by the following command lines.

+library(shiny)
+shiny::runGitHub('QuantFILab/Divfolio')

+We recommend R version 4.2.2 or later.
+The older R version may cause an error on the package dependency.

 ### By downloading an exucunable package from the Github

 We offer the electron-executable package on Github that you can be downloaded in the folder name [Executable Package](https://github.com/QuantFILab/Divfolio/tree/main/Executable%20Package).
 The size of the package is large 1.2 GB as it contains the R portable.
 You do not need to install R and RStudio on your local machine.
-Just download the whole folder and double click on **Divfolio.exe** to run the application locally.
+Just download the whole folder and double-click on **Divfolio.exe** to run the application locally.
+It may take time for setting up when you run it the first time.
+Sometimes you need to close the window and reopen it again.

 ## Original Research Papers related to Divfolio